SageOfCode/pokemon_app/README.md

 # Pokémon App

 You can find a video walkthrough for setting up the initial API call [here](https://www.youtube.com/watch?v=NXg3oE5JMm0&pbjreload=101)
+You can find a video walkthrough for exposing an endpoint [here](https://www.youtube.com/watch?v=BkY1fWEFmYg&t=536s)

 ## Table of Contents
   - [What it does](#what-it-does)